dev-mbo/k8s-version-dashboard/README.md

 ## Add cluster credentials to the Dockerfile (GCP)

-To add cluster credentials to the Dockerfile you will need to adapt the following command lines in Dockerfile:
+To add cluster credentials to the Dockerfile you will need to adapt the following command lines:
 ```
 # The example here is for Google Cloud Platform / GKE:
 RUN gcloud container clusters get-credentials <cluster name> --zone <zone> --project <project>